 There are four distinct, but closely related, viruses that cause dengue.
 Recovery from infection by one provides lifelong immunity against that virus but confers only partial and transient protection against subsequent infection by the other three viruses.
 There is good evidence that sequential infection increases the risk of developing DHF.

 The clinical features of dengue fever vary according to the age of the patient.
-Infants and young children may have a fever with rash.
-Older children and adults may have either a mild fever or the classical incapacitating disease with abrupt onset and high fever, severe headache, pain behind the eyes, muscle and joint pains, and rash.
+Infants and young children may have a fever with a rash.
+Older children and adults may have either a mild fever or the classical incapacitating disease with an abrupt onset and high fever, severe headache, pain behind the eyes, muscle and joint pains, and rash.

 Dengue haemorrhagic fever (DHF) is a potentially deadly complication that is characterized by high fever, often with enlargement of the liver, and in severe cases circulatory failure.
 The illness often begins with a sudden rise in temperature accompanied by facial flush and other flu-like symptoms.
 The fever usually continues for two to seven days and can be as high as 41°C, possibly with convulsions and other complications.